 As global restrictions finally began to lessen, 2022 was the year travel came back.
 Countries around the world have started to welcome tourists back, and people have been eager to get out of their house.
 2023 is off to a great start as well, with predictions that we’ll continue to see consumers exploring different travel options, both domestic and international.

 Of course there’s always going to be differences in the way people of different demographics travel.
-To explore this idea, Microsoft Advertising Insights analysed the variations between older and younger demographics (seniors vs. millennials/gen z).
+To explore this idea, Microsoft Advertising Insights analyzed the variations between older and younger demographics (seniors vs. millennials/gen z).
 We compared statistics by age for topics like travel search growth rates, average ad exposure and time spent on ads, and consumer decision journey insights.

 Younger audiences want to travel more

 For starters, we found that young travelers (under 50) are forecasted to grow at a much faster rate than the older market.
 Looking at travel search rates since 2018, we found that young travelers are predicted to grow 100% faster than the 50+ travel market.

 Younger travelers also have a stronger interest in travel destinations at large.